Kimeg/Maze-Generator-Viewer-Solver/README.md

 # Maze Generator/Viewer/Solver
- This is a python based package used for generating mazes, viewing them, and solving them.
+ This is a python based maze simulation project intended for generating mazes, viewing them, and solving them.
+ Future updates expected to include dynamic functionalities such as maze design by using mouse and applying different types of path-searching algorithms.

 Usage: